 Interviews Only Help So Much

 Giving an outstanding interview could very well boost acceptance odds.
 Here’s the catch though: Most colleges will first take a look at a student’s academic grades and test scores first, and will only call them for the interview if the student meets their minimum requirements.
 If a student is coming in with a very low GPA and low test scores, the chances of making it to the next round are not great.
 This is because low scores indicate that a student may struggle to cope in tough classes.
+But that doesn’t mean you should give up hope.

 So Should I Bother with an Interview?